Premium workshop

 Objectives

-- Learn tools to help you address tech neck, computer posture, and other common alignment issues
+• Master techniques to combat tech neck, computer posture, and common alignment issues

-- Use different exercises and pieces of apparatus to help your clients achieve the posture and alignment that is ideal for them
+• Explore diverse exercises and apparatus applications to help clients achieve optimal posture and alignment

 What You'll Need: Reformer w/Box, Mat, Wall, Pilates Pole, Foam Roller